 What will ASAP pay for?

 ASAP will provide funding to support you or your student organization.
-Funding can range from a direct payment to an honorarium, or be used to procure a variety of goods or services to ensure the success of your proposal including but not limited to: venue rental, equipment, food, etc. for a variety of public performances, events, art exhibitions, or film screenings by guest artists or students as long as they follow university guidelines.
-A budget template (.xslx) will be one of the requirements in the application where you will be able to elaborate further about your project’s costs.
+Funding can range from a direct payment to an honorarium, or be used to procure a variety of goods or services to ensure the success of your project, including but not limited to venue rental, equipment, or food for public performances, events, art exhibitions, or film screenings by guest artists or students as long as they follow university guidelines.

 How much will ASAP fund?

 An individual applicant is eligible for funding up to $750.
 Registered Student Organizations, proposals with defined collaborations between two or more students, faculty, staff, and/or community organizations may apply for up to $1,500.
 Applicants are encouraged to use the budget template (.xlsx) while developing proposals.

 No match is required.
 Campus and community partnerships are encouraged to leverage “in-kind” support whenever possible.
 The funding may impact your financial aid package, but we will work with you to look at options to reduce that impact.

 When is the application deadline?

-Applications are accepted on a rolling basis throughout the 2022-2023 academic year based on available funding.
-They will be evaluated soon after they are received, and applicants will receive notification of funding within two business weeks of receipt.
-Please note the process will take longer during campus breaks, such as the spring recess (March 11-19, 2023).
+Applications are accepted on a rolling basis throughout the 2023-2024 academic year based on available funding.
+They are evaluated on a biweekly basis, and applicants will receive decision notifications within one month of receipt.
+Please note that applications will not be reviewed during the winter break (December 22, 2023 – January 20, 2024) or spring recess (March 23-31, 2024).
+The review process will take longer if applications are shared during campus break periods.

 How will ASAP proposals be evaluated?

 A twenty-five point scale will be used by our committee to evaluate proposals.
 Applicants are encouraged to refer to the evaluation guidelines (PDF) while developing proposals.
 It is recommended to write the major components of your application in a separate document to refer back to later and copy and paste into the application fields.